Negative Self-Talk: Catch These 11 Common Habits (Before They Cause Depression)

 If one negative or bad thing happens, you believe this negative pattern will continue (Shapiro, 2008).
 Example: You get up the nerve to ask a guy out on a date, and he says no. When thinking about asking another guy out on a date, you believe he will also turn you down.

-4. Disqualifying the Positive (Mental Filter)
+4. Disqualifying The Positive (Mental Filter)

 When you have a success or something positive happens, you tell yourself via your internal self-talk, “That’s just luck.”
 You do not believe you did something well and can continue to succeed (Shapiro, 2008).
 Example: You made the volleyball team despite 10 others competing against you and not making it.
 Instead of being proud, you tell yourself you only made the team because the coach likes you.